Best PS5 Black Friday deals we've seen so far in 2023 UK sales | Radio Times

 You can never be sure that big consoles like the PS5 will actually go down in price during the Black Friday period.
 But, this year we’re so happy to be proven wrong.

-From today (Friday 17th November) the PS5 is now on sale for just £389.99.
+From Friday 17th November, the PS5 is now on sale for just £389.99.
 This has been reduced by £90 from its original RRP of £479.99, making it cheaper than the PS5 Digital.
-You can find this at PlayStation, GAME, Box.co.uk and more
+You can find this at PlayStation, GAME, Box.co.uk and more.

-If you want to get it for even less, we’d also recommend looking at second-hand models.
-For this, you should check out GAME or Back Market.

 Buy the PS5 for